RABKKK/LaserTrackerPoseData4KinIdent/README.md

 # LaserTrackerPoseData4KinIdent
 The data used as part of the article with the following details: R. A. Boby, A. Klimchik, Combination of Geometric and Parametric Approaches for Kinematic Identification of an Industrial Robot, Robotics and Computer Integrated Manufacturing (under review).
 Data includes the end-effector pose data measured using laser tracker (N1N2N3Jval.csv), identified values of Tool to Flange transformation matrix (TransFlangtoNest0.csv) and Base to Robot coordinate frames (TransTractoWorld0.csv).
+Details of each files are as follows:

 End-effector pose data (N1N2N3Jval.csv)